Frequently Asked Questions

 Do I need to float more than once?

 Yes, if you want to make use of the potential.
-For us floating is not a finite experience.
-It touches the infinite.
+For us floating is not a finite experience, it touches the infinite.
 Most people, but not all, get a sense of what floating will be like after they float at least three times.
 Those who see the potential the first time, want to return again and again.
-Truth be told, we as humans rarely get the chance to relax in this way in our busy lives, so it only makes sense that with the help of the tank, it may take multiple floats to re-learn how to relax.
+Truth be told, as humans we rarely get the chance to relax in this way in our busy lives, so it only makes sense that with the help of the float tank, it may take multiple floats to re-learn how to relax.

 Is there a best time to use the tank?